 During its 23-year production history (under Cominco Limited), over 98 deposits were identified of which 52 were mined, producing nearly 64 million tonnes of ore at a time when it was Canada's most profitable zinc-lead mine.
-The Company has worked to selectively convert and upgrade the more than 40 undeveloped historical deposits to conform to the disclosure requirements of NI 43-101, as well as deploy modern exploration tools with innovative strategies across the property.
-Prior metallurgical bench tests highlighted the potential to produce very high concentrate grades, up to 59.5% zinc and 76.7% lead, with negligible deleterious elements.
+The Company has worked to selectively convert and upgrade the more than 40 undeveloped historical deposits to conform to the disclosure requirements of NI 43-101, as well as deploy modern exploration tools and innovative strategies across the property.

-On December 6, 2018, the Company announced Inferred MRE for the Pine Point Project.
+On December 6, 2018, the Company announced an Inferred MRE for the Pine Point Project.
 The MRE was prepared by BBA Inc. ("BBA") and incorporates an open pit mining scenario with cut-off values based on estimated long-term metal prices, mining costs, metal recoveries, concentrate transport and smelter costs.
-The technical report is entitled "Mineral Resource Estimate for the Pine Point Lead-Zinc Project Hay River, Northwest Territories, Canada", with an effective date of December 20, 2018, prepared by BBA is filed electronically on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
+The technical report is entitled "Mineral Resource Estimate for the Pine Point Lead-Zinc Project Hay River, Northwest Territories, Canada", with an effective date of December 20 2018, is filed electronically on the System for Electronic Document Analysis and Retrieval ("SEDAR") at www.sedar.com.
 The Qualified Persons for BBA who authored the report are Jeffrey Cassoff, P. Eng., Colin Hardie, P. Eng., and Pierre-Luc Richard, P. Geo.